In its sixth report, theIntergovernmental Panel on Climate Change (IPCC) he stressed that human influence in global warming is "unambiguous".

 A Google Street View showing the scourged world

 What are these limitations?
-“An intuitive extension of our model would be to render floods due to rising seas at any chosen height.
-We have trouble doing this, because there is no set of road map data at different heights. "
+“An intuitive extension of our model would be to make flooding due to rising seas at any chosen height.
+We have problems doing this, because there is no dataset of street maps at different heights.”

-The goal would be to show various effects for as many scenarios, so as to make it even clearer the direct correlation between doing something against global warming (and the consequent rising seas) and doing nothing.
-Hoping it will serve to shock some people, even those who still deny the phenomenon despite the fact that we have been aware of it for 150 years.
+The objective would be to show various effects for as many scenarios, so as to further understand the direct correlation between doing something against climate warming (and the consequent rising sea levels) and doing nothing.
+Hoping that it will serve to shock some people, even those who still deny the phenomenon despite the fact that we have been aware of it for 150 years.

 The code for ClimateGAN, along with the simulated data, is available on GitHub.